angelolab/SpaceCat/README.md

 ### Feature Descriptions
 All features are computed separately in each image.
 In addition, if you provided optional compartment assignments, the features will also be computed within each compartment.
 - `density`: The number of cells divided by the area of the region.
 - `density_ratio`: The ratio between the densities of cell types.
+This is done for every pairwise combination of cells at the broadest level of clustering.
 - `functional_marker`: For each cell type/functional marker combination, the proportion of cells positive for that marker, using the supplied marker-specific thresholds to determine positivity.

-Coming soon:
 - `cell_diversity`: This diversity feature is based on cell proximity.
 For each cell in the image, the proportions of each cell type within a specified pixel radius was computed.
 Then the Shannon diversity index was calculated on these proportions.
 - `region_diversity`: This diversity feature is based on cell abundance.
-For the broadest cell cluster level, the proportion of cells of each cell type was extracted.
+For the broadest cell cluster level, the proportion of cells of each lower cell type was extracted.
 Then the Shannon diversity index was calculated on these proportions.
+  - This feature was computed for cells at a broad level of clustering that were composed of at least two distinct lower cell types.
 - `density_proportion`: For each lower level cell type in a given broader cell type category, the proportion of the number of broader cells that the lower cell type represented was calculated.
   - This feature was computed for cells at a broad level of clustering that were composed of at least two distinct lower cell types.

+Coming soon:
 - `kmeans_cluster`: Using k-means clustering to define cell neighborhoods in each image, we then calculated the proportion of cells belonging to each of the identified clusters across the region.